MeIorito/MARCPRIV/README.md

 ## Getting Started

-1. Clone this repository to your local machine.
+1. Clone this repository to your Raspberry Pi.
 2. Install the required dependencies (see [Dependencies](#dependencies)).
 3. Run the application using Python.